 Watching Cycling on the Côte d’Azur

 For those who enjoy watching professional cycling races, every year in March the Paris-Nice “Race to the Sun” passes through the area, ending in Nice.
 One year recently it came right through Roquefort, literally at the end of our street.
 The Tour de France has also come through Roquefort once since I’ve lived here (photo of the main street waiting for the peleton below) and in the neighbouring village another year (photo of the peleton with yellow jersey above).
-It will start from Nice this year on 29 August.
+It started in Nice in 2020 and came through many nearby towns and in 2024 it will finish in Nice.
+(A historic first as it always ends on the Champs d’Elysées in Paris, but owing to the Olympics in Paris at the same time it is finishing on the Côte d’Azur instead.)
 It’s always a fun atmosphere supporting the riders.

 Mountain biking on the Côte d’Azur

 So far I’ve been focusing on road cycling on the Côte d’Azur, but it is equally good for mountain biking (VTT).
 The forests and parks in the Alpes-Maritimes have well-marked VTT trails and the Conseil Générale produces some useful booklets on the various itineraries in the area.

 Many of the local ski stations keep their chairlifts open in the summer.
 You can transport your mountain bike up the slopes avoiding the hard climb and enjoy the ride down.
 The nearest to Lou Messugo is at l’Audiberge, under an hour away.